 - 15. Examiners should remember that annotation is directed solely to senior examiners. - 16.
 In addition to giving a mark, examiners should write a brief summative comment indicating how the mark has been arrived at.
 These comments are likely to mirror the appropriate mark band descriptors but comments must not be mechanical.
 Examiners need to describe candidate performance. - 17.
 Please remember that scripts can go back to candidates, so although your audience is a senior examiner, you must express your views temperately. - 18.
-The following symbols can be used when marking scripts: - tick for a good point, idea, reference etc. - ? for when meaning is not clear - Text Box - SEEN to acknowledge blank pages and plans/footnotes made by students.
+The following symbols can be used when marking scripts:

+Tick for a good point, idea, reference, etc. Question Mark for when meaning is not clear.
+SEEN to acknowledge blank pages and plans/footnotes made by students.
+On Page Comment for text annotation of an answer.